PatrykDobies/ZTM-Warsaw-Streaming/INSTRUCTIONS.md

 - Bronze Task: Select 01_Bronze-Batch-Process.
 - Silver Task: Select 02_Silver-Transform.
 Dependends on: Bronze.
-- Parallel Tasks: Create the following tasks and set Dependends ony: Silver for all of them:
+- Parallel Tasks: Create the following tasks and set Dependends on: Silver for all of them:
   * 03_Gold-Operational-Stats
   * 04_Gold-GeoHash
 - Gold-Tables Task: Select 05_Gold_tables.
 Dependends on: Gold-Geo & Gold-Stats.